-Great Northern is part of Govia Thames Railway.
-They have a fleet of 75 trains and call at 54 different stations.
-Services run on the southern end of the East Coast Main Line to Peterborough, Stevenage, and King’s Lynn among other destinations.
+Great Northern is part of Govia Thames Railway; they have 75 trains and call at 54 different stations.
+Services run on the southern end of the East Coast Main Line to Peterborough, Stevenage, and King’s Lynn.
 With trains also calling at London Kings Cross you can easily reach any City in the UK.

 Great Northern Train Map

 If you’re stuck on where to go, the Great Northern Train network offers many exciting destinations.
 Trains call at London King’s Cross should you fancy a long weekend in the Capital.
 If you prefer somewhere slightly quieter, maybe take a trip to the seaside resort of King’s Lynn.

 Trains operate in several major cities in the UK, including Peterborough and Cambridge.
 Many stations are within touching distance of London, so the line is excellent for commuters.

 Click on the Image and Zoom In to have a better view...

 Great Northern Customer Relations

 Telephone: 0345 600 1671

 Open every day, except Christmas Day 0800 - 1800

 Post: Great Northern Railway, PO BOX 10240, Ashby-De-La-Zouch LE65 9EB